luminix-cms/backend/docs/2c-customize-api-behavior.md

 This will enable the `logRequest` action on every model route group.
 You still have to assign the action to a path in the model's `getLuminixRoutes` method.

-It is possible to add a reducer to `'modelRoutes'` to add the macro to all model controllers.
+It is possible to add a reducer to `'modelRoutes'` to assign the action to all models at once:

 ```php
 use Luminix\Backend\Services\RouteGenerator;